kiranlaka/rea-robot/README.md

 java -jar rea-robot-<version>.jar [commands.txt]
 ```

-The simulator can be invoked with an optional
-plain text file containing commands, one command per line.
+The simulator can be invoked with a plain text file containing commands, one command per line.
 If no command file is given, commands are read form `sdtin`.

 For a specification of the commands and on how the robot reacts to them, see `PROBLEM.md`.